thecointech/thecoin/docs/deployment.md

 TheCoin is (currently) a series of micro-services connected together.

-## Prepare to deploy
+## System setup require prior to deployment

-Each deployment app (rates/broker/site) needs a GAE configuration.
-In the appropriate environment file for each configuration.
+Each deployment app (rates/broker/site/nft) needs a GAE configuration.
+The GAE configuration is used to set the deployment target for all the apps, deploying at the same time.
 See https://medium.com/google-cloud/how-to-use-multiple-accounts-with-gcloud-848fdb53a39a for how to create new configs.

-Set the variables to the name of the config in the env file for the appropriate deployment.
+There needs to be a configuration for every deployment target.
+That means that there could be a configuration for each of app/site/service/nft, multiplied by prod / prodtesting.
+In practive, a lot of projects use the same configuration (eg site-landing/site-app/brokerCAD).

+The configuration name to switch to when deploying an app should be set in the .env file.
+This is how we send prodtest to `tc-nft-testing`, and prod to `tc-nft` using the same deploy command.
 Eg, if you create a config for deploying rates-service to the prodtest project, in the prodtest file set:

 `GCLOUD_RATES_CONFIG=rates-testing`

+In the deployment script for rates-service, there is a setup call to `SetGCloudConfig('GCLOUD_RATES_CONFIG')`, which in this example will set the current gcloud configuration to `rates-testing`.

-The websites (app/landing) also have a connection in their `.firebaserc` files to specify which app in the hosting they deploy to.
+Because the app/landing websites are a pair, they are hosted under the same project.
+This means these sites also have a connection in their `.firebaserc` files to specify which app in the hosting they deploy to.

+The NFT site does not have this connection because it is a stand-alone website.

+## Building

+All that is needed to build is to run `yarn build` in the root folder.
+This will clean, generate files, and run the build command on each project.

+#### To Consider

+Currently, the build command on root behaves slightly differently than it would in the child packages.
+On the root, it cleans/gens/builds.
+In the packages, it just builds.
+It would be nice if the packages were refactored to be consistent; `yarn build` anywhere runs `clean/gen/build` for that package.
+We could rename our build commands for consistency: each package has `clean`, `build:generate`, and `build:src` command, and the build command just calls these.

+It is important that the root command call `clean` on all packages before running build: this is to ensure that no un-spec'ed dependencies exist between projects that may confuse things (eg - a package building that imports from a package that has not yet been re-built).

 ## How to deploy

 In the root folder, run `yarn deploy:<environment>`.
 By default this will increment patch version in each package, and deploy to GitHub packages & GAE.

-[TODO] - use lerna to increment version.
+## Deployment steps.

+The deployment happens in 2 stages:

+First, the libraries are deployed.

+Next, the apps are deployed.
 ## Things to Deploy

 Apps deploy to GAE, libraries to github packages.

+Contracts:
+ - It is important that contracts are deployed first.
+When a contract is deployed, it's address is written into a json file that is included with the code when deployed.

 Apps: